OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:35

-> Make me walk in the path of Your commandments,
+> Guide me in the path of Your commandments,
 > For I delight in it.

 ## Psalm 119:36